virtual-labs/engineers-forum/.github/ISSUE_TEMPLATE/phase-iii-registration.md

 ---
-name: Phase III Experiment(s) Registration Request
+name: Phase III Lab/Experiment(s) Registration Request
 about: Register an experiment or a set of experiments of phase III This issue type is exclusively applicable for Phase III experiments.
 title: ''